-If you have any important updates, click the link that tells you important updates are available.
+If you have any important updates, click on the link that tells you important updates are available.

-If you have any optional updates, click the link that tells you optional updates are available.
+If you have any optional updates, click on the link that tells you optional updates are available.

 Select any update that you want to hide, press and hold or right-click it, and then tap or click Hide update.